nhn/tui.chart/CONTRIBUTING.md

 ## Reporting Bugs

 Bugs are tracked as GitHub issues.
-Search the list and try reproduce on demo before you create an issue.
+Search the list and try to reproduce on demo before you create an issue.
 When you create an issue, please provide the following information by filling in the template.

 **It is best to create an example project through [codesandbox](https://codesandbox.io/) or [jsfiddle](https://jsfiddle.net/).**